Reason4Rec: Deliberative User Preference Alignment of Large Language Models for Recommendation: EXPERIMENT

-To reduce computational costs, we randomly sample 12,000 user-item pairs from the training data to construct the instruct data for LLMs learning, while conventional methods use the full train dataset.
+For review-based methods, we adopt the implementation\footnote{\url{https://github.com/ShomyLiu/Neu-Review-Rec}.} from previous work~\cite{liu2019nrpa}.
+For all finetuned LLMRec methods (\ie Rec-SAVER, EXP3RT and our Reason4Rec), we use GPT-3.5-turbo\footnote{\url{https://platform.openai.com/docs/models\#gpt-3-5-turbo}.} as the teacher model and fine-tune the LLama3-8B model\footnote{\url{https://www.llama.com/docs/model-cards-and-prompt-formats/meta-llama-3/}.} with QLoRA~\cite{Qlora}, which updates only a small set of low-rank adapter parameters (about 45M trainable parameters, \ie less than 1\% of the full 8B model) and reduces GPU memory overhead by more than 70\% compared with full-parameter fine-tuning.
+To accelerate the training and inference process, we leverage the Unsloth\footnote{https://github.com/unslothai/unsloth.} framework.
+In practice, each QLoRA-based module takes about 5 hours to fine-tune on one NVIDIA A100 GPU.
+To reduce computational costs, we randomly sample 12,000 user-item pairs from the training data for LLM instruction data, while conventional methods use the full train dataset.
 This sample size is sufficient to achieve strong performance, as demonstrated in our main results.
-All reasoning-enhanced LLMRec methods are trained on the same 12,000 user-item pairs.
+All finetuned LLMRec methods are trained on the same 12,000 user-item pairs.
 For training the reward model, we use an additional 8,000 user-item pairs, ensuring no overlap with the instruct data.
-The hyper-parameter reward threshold ( $\tau$) is set to 0.1, 0.2, and 0.04 for Music, Book, and Yelp, respectively.
+The hyper-parameter reward threshold ($\tau$) is set to 0.1, 0.2, and 0.08 for Music, Book, and Yelp, respectively.
+To address the context length limitations of LLMs, we follow previous work~\cite{bigRec} and select the ten most recent historical interactions for inclusion in the Reasoner and Predictor Prompts.
+We further analyze and discuss the impact of interactions volumes on model performance in Section~\ref{sec:review_volumes}.
 More details can be found in our code.